GoogleCloudPlatform/professional-services-data-validator/README.md

 ### Running Custom SQL Exploration
-There are many occasions where you need to exmplore a data source while running validations.
+There are many occasions where you need to explore a data source while running validations.
 To avoid the need to open and install a new client, the CLI allows you to run custom queries.
 ```